 The term "glomerulonephritis" encompasses a subset of renal diseases characterized by immune-mediated damage to the basement membrane, the mesangium, or the capillary endothelium, resulting in hematuria, proteinuria, and azotemia.

-Etiological classification can be made on the basis of clinical presentation, which can range from severe proteinuria (>3.5 g/day) and edema qualifying for nephrotic syndrome, to a nephritic syndrome where hematuria and hypertension are more prominent while proteinuria is less pronounced.
+Etiological classification of glomerulonephritis can be made based on clinical presentation, ranging from severe proteinuria (>3.5 g/day) and edema qualifying for the nephrotic syndrome to a nephritic syndrome where hematuria and hypertension are more prominent while proteinuria is less pronounced.

-Glomerulonephritis is a prominent cause of renal impairment.
-It leads to 10 to 15% of end-stage renal disease cases in the USA.
-In most instances, without timely intervention, the disease becomes progressive, eventually leading to morbidity.
-This makes chronic glomerulonephritis the third most common cause of end-stage renal disease in the United States following diabetes mellitus and hypertension, accounting for 10% of patients on dialysis.
+Glomerulonephritis (GN) is a prominent cause of renal impairment.
+It leads to 10% to 15% of end-stage renal disease cases in the United States.
+In most instances, the disease becomes progressive without timely intervention, eventually leading to morbidity.
+This makes chronic glomerulonephritis the third most common cause of end-stage renal disease in the United States, following diabetes mellitus and hypertension, accounting for 10% of patients on dialysis.

-Acute glomerulonephritis affects males more than females with a male-to-female ratio of 2 to 1.
-IgA nephropathy is the commonest cause of glomerulonephritis worldwide.
+Acute glomerulonephritis affects males more than females, with a male-to-female ratio of 2 to 1.
+Postinfectious glomerulonephritis has no predilection for racial or ethnic groups.

 The underlying pathogenetic mechanism common to all of these different varieties of glomerulonephritis (GN) is immune-mediated, in which both humoral as well as cell-mediated pathways are active.
 The consequent inflammatory response, in many cases, paves the way for fibrotic events that follow.